kaspersgit/ml_2_sql/Readme.md

     Mac/Linux:
    `source .ml2sql/bin/activate` or `deactivate`
+4. For usage of this tool the virtual environment can be deactivated.

 ## Try it out demo
-1. Make sure virtual environment is active (step 3 of Pre requisites)
-2. In the terminal in the root of this folder run: `python run.py`
+1. In the terminal in the root of this folder run:
+  - `python3 run.py` (Mac/Linux)
+  - `python run.py` (Windows)
-3. Follow the instructions on screen by selecting the demo data and (similarly named) config file
+2. Follow the instructions on screen by selecting the demo data and (similarly named) config file
-4. Check the output in the newly created folder
+3. Check the output in the newly created folder

 ## Try it out using own data
-1. Make sure virtual environment is active (step 3 of Pre requisites)
-2. Save csv file containing target and all features in the `input/data/` folder (more on input data at [input data](#data))
+1. Save csv file containing target and all features in the `input/data/` folder (more on input data at [input data](#data))
-3. Save a settings json file in the `input/configuration/` (explained below at [configuration json](#configuration-json))
+2. Save a settings json file in the `input/configuration/` (explained below at [configuration json](#configuration-json))
-4. In the terminal run: `bash run.sh`
+3. In the terminal in the root of this folder run:
+  - `python3 run.py` (Mac/Linux)
+  - `python run.py` (Windows)
-5. Follow the instruction on screen
+4. Follow the instruction on screen
-6. The output will be saved in the folder `trained_models/<current_date>_<your_model_name>/`
+5. The output will be saved in the folder `trained_models/<current_date>_<your_model_name>/`
-7. The `.sql` file will contain a SQL Case When statement imitating the decision tree/EBM
+6. The `.sql` file in the `model` folder will contain a SQL written model

+## Testing already trained model on a new dataset
+1. Make sure new dataset is exactly the same format as the dataset the model was trained on
+2. Save dataset in the `input/data/` folder (more on input data at [input data](#data))
+3. In the terminal in the root of this folder run:
+  - `python3 test_model.py` (Mac/Linux)
+  - `python test_model.py` (Windows)
+4. Follow the instructions on screen
+5. The output will be saved in the folder `trained_models/<selected_model>/tested_datasets/<selected_dataset>/`

 </br>